How do we start a conversation on social media?

 You already know how to start a conversation.
-You need something to talk about and some people to say it to.
+You need something to talk about and some interested people.
 You probably already know what to talk about, no-one knows your business better than you.
-To find people to talk to, you can either go to a group of people and join the conversation, or approach people one by one to attempt to create your own group.
+To find people to talk to, you can either go to a group of people and join the conversation or approach people one by one to attempt to create a group.

-The social media equivalent of this is to join a Facebook or Linkedin group and get involved in conversations that are already happening.
-You can gradually introduce your own topics, without trying to overtly sell anyone anything.
-If the people there like you, and need your product or service, a sale will take place at some point, but don’t force it.
+The social media equivalent of this is to join a Facebook or LinkedIn group and get involved in existing conversations.
+You can gradually introduce your topics, without trying to sell anyone anything overtly.
+If the people there like you and need your product or service, a sale will take place at some point, but don’t force it.

-To create your own group you need to ask people that are already connected to you, to join you on social media as well.
-When you set up a Linkedin, Facebook or Twitter account you have the opportunity to import your contact list.
-If you have an email list then you can ask them to join.
+To create your group, you need to ask people that are already connected to you, to join you on social media as well.
+When you set up a LinkedIn, Facebook or Twitter account, you’ve the opportunity to import your contact list.
+If you’ve an email list, then you can ask them to join.

 Some companies create competitions or giveaways to try to get people to join them.
-It is also possible to pay for adverts to appear inside your ideal audience’s pages.
-These show up as sponsored posts in their stream. these things happen in the offline world too!
-They have been for decades.
+It’s also possible to pay for adverts to appear inside your ideal audience’s pages.
+These show up as sponsored posts in their stream.
+These things happen in the offline world too!
+The offline equivalents have been happening for decades.

-Marketing online isn’t so different to marketing offline.
-People are people, giveaways, helpful information, creating or doing something remarkable… All these things are transferable to the internet.
+Marketing online isn’t so different from marketing offline.
+People are people, giveaways, helpful information, and creating or doing something remarkable.
+All these things are transferable to the internet.

 So, to create a conversation or debate, you either go somewhere where like minds already hang out, or approach people one by one and try to engage them.

-Approaching people one by one is much easier online.
-This could be a simple Twitter follow, and a percentage will follow you back.
-You can then comment or re-tweet something that they are sharing.
-Through the law of reciprocity they are likely to share something that you have posted, or at least a percentage will.
+Approaching people one by one is much more accessible online.
+It could involve a simple Twitter follow, and a percentage will follow you back.
+You can then comment or re-tweet something that they’re sharing.
+Through the law of reciprocity, they’re likely to share something that you’ve posted.
+(Or at least a percentage will).

-What Hannibal was saying is that he was happy to oblige with information, but he wanted Clarice to also reciprocate.
-This is how a good conversation starts.
+What Hannibal was saying is that he was happy to oblige with information, but he wanted Clarice also to reciprocate.
+This back and forth is how a good conversation starts.

-People who take and don’t give back are labeled leeches or users and will often get excluded from social groups.
-This happens at the church fete preparations by the elderly, as well as among small children, and everyone else between.
+People who take and don’t give back are labelled leeches or users and will often get excluded from social groups.
+This reciprocity happens among the elderly, small children, and everyone else in-between.

 So, do you want to sit and wait for people to come and offer you a concession first? (i.e. share your social media posts and comment on your pages?)